 Difficulties to be avoided

 Incorrect classification of a product by a company can result in non-compliance with the applicable EU legislation.
-Risk of incorrect classification of a product can be minimised by a thorough review of ingredients, labelling, permitted claims (including those on the internet and product brochures), intended use, primary mode of action and registration requirements of the product before launch onto the EU market.
+Risk of incorrect classification of a product can be minimised by a thorough review of ingredients, labelling, permitted claims (including those on the internet and product brochures), intended use, primary mode of action, similar licensed or registered products on the market and registration requirements of the product before launch onto the EU market.
 Advice may also be sought from the classification committee of the relevant competent authority.

 Differences Between Member States